 - Knowledge of Medicaid and Medicare health policy system,

 - Consulting experience and skills,

 The internship will be part-time, beginning as soon as possible and lasting through spring 2019, with a potential opportunity to extend into the summer.
-The position will be located at the GHHI office in downtown Washington, DC or may be remote based on the needs of the individual.
-The position will be for 16 hours per week and will be paid.
+The position will be for 16 hours per week and located at the GHHI office in downtown Washington, DC.
+The internship will be paid.